Cidade

 Outcome and Learnings

 Even though the Cidade app was never released publicly, my work as UX designer had a significant impact on the project’s trajectory.
 I helped transform an initial idea into a concrete, research-informed, and highly structured product vision.
-The deliverables I created (like complete UI designs, components system, interaction flows, documentation and heuristic evaluations) served as a solid foundation that would have allowed the development teams to move forward confidently.
-Despite the app wasn’t released, the design work produced clear documentation and alignment across stakeholders, showing that thoughtful UX can de-risk a complex, multi-stakeholder project before significant development costs are incurred.
+The deliverables I created served as a solid foundation that would have allowed the development teams to move forward confidently.
+Despite the app wasn’t released, the design work showed that thoughtful UX can de-risk a complex, multi-stakeholder project before significant development costs are incurred.

 Improved my ability to communicate clearly with a small, cross-cultural team spread across different countries.